andreamari/polyquantum_test/README.md

 👉 More details about Polyquantum can be found in [ABOUT.md](ABOUT.md).

-## 🛠️ How to contribute to existing ideas
+## 🛠️ How to contribute to existing research ideas/projects/problems
 1. Browse the [**Issues** section](https://github.com/andreamari/polyquantum_test/issues) to see existing research projects.
 2. Interact and discuss by commenting on specific issues.
 3. To contribute original material (ideas, solutions, calculations, etc.) that is worth preserving in a (Git-tracked) document: